Flooristics, LLC

 Vinyl Has a Memory

 Of course, sheet vinyl is manufactured and almost immediately stored in a roll that is tightly bound.
 It may remain this way for weeks or even months.
-Like many products and materials that are stored rolled up, the sheet vinyl retains a “memory” of being rolled up.
-Even after it is flattened and glued down to a subflooring, that memory is still a part of the vinyl.
+Like many products and materials stored in a rolled position, sheet vinyl retains a “memory” of being rolled up.
+Even after installers flatten the material and glue it to a subfloor, the vinyl still retains that memory.

-Most of the time, the sheet vinyl never gets the chance to curl up, because the adhesive has been applied well enough to keep the sheet vinyl flat and moisture free.
-But in some instances, some elements are introduced that trigger that memory and the vinyl flooring begins to curl up.
+Most of the time, sheet vinyl never gets the chance to curl because installers apply the adhesive properly and keep the material flat and moisture-free.
+However, certain conditions can trigger that memory and cause the vinyl flooring to curl.

 Causes for Curl